✂️ Segmentation¶

 -

-VIRST proposes an end-to-end framework that unifies global video reasoning and pixel-level mask prediction within a single vision-language model.
-Through Spatiotemporal Fusion (STF) and a Temporal Dynamic Anchor Updater (TDAU), the method achieves spatiotemporally consistent video segmentation, attaining J&F of 70.8 (+7.5 over SOTA) on ReVOS and 62.9 (+9.2) on MeViS, while achieving an inference speed of 5.1 FPS (1.3× faster than VRS-HQ).
+VIRST proposes an end-to-end framework that unifies global video reasoning and pixel-level mask prediction within a single Vision-Language Model (VLM).
+By incorporating Spatio-Temporal Fusion (STF) and a Temporal Dynamic Anchor Updater (TDAU), it achieves spatio-temporally consistent video segmentation.
+VIRST reaches 70.8 J&F on ReVOS (+7.5 over SOTA) and 62.9 on MeViS (+9.2), while maintaining an inference speed of 5.1 FPS (1.3x faster than VRS-HQ).

 -